Laurab-io/Laurab-io/README.md

 **Laurab-io/Laurab-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 💥 I’m currently working at 8x8.
+- 💥 I’m currently a software engineer at hims & hers.
-- 🌱 I work in React, Bulma, RBX, GraphQL and Netlify.
-I also support the GTM/GA teams.
+- 🌱 I work in React, TypeScript, GraphQL, and Accessibility.
 - 🤩 Ask me about engineering
-- 🎼 Fun fact: I play the violin, cello, mandolin and guitar, sometimes.
+- 🎼 Fun fact: I play the violin, cello, mandolin, fretless bass and guitar when bribed.